Please follow the below checklist to best plan for your arrival.

 - Register for classes

-- Arrive to the U.S. no earlier than 30 days prior to the program start date on your visa document (Form I-20 or DS-2019) but no later than Aug.
-26 to attend the mandatory orientation
+- Arrive to the U.S. no earlier than 30 days prior to the program start date on your visa document (Form I-20 or DS-2019) but no later than the first day of the Student Success Summit

 - Review our Financial Resources section for information on the estimated cost of attending UMass Lowell, scholarship information, money management tips, and more!